 The defendants in the NEC baby formula multidistrict litigation have moved for summary judgment, arguing that the plaintiffs have failed to provide admissible expert testimony establishing that cow’s milk-based infant formula causes necrotizing enterocolitis (NEC) in preterm infants.
 Their argument largely hinges on their effort to exclude the plaintiffs’ expert witnesses, Dr. Logan Spector and Dr. Jennifer Sucre, under Rule 702 of the Federal Rules of Evidence.
 If successful, this would leave plaintiffs without the necessary expert testimony on general causation, which defendants argue is a fatal flaw requiring dismissal of all cases.
 But this is not likely.

-This motion reads much like a “Why did you even file this lawsuit?”, which ignores that judges and juries have already rejected similar defenses and ordered the formula makers to pay substantial verdicts.
+This motion reads much like a “Why did you even file this lawsuit?” question, which ignores that judges and juries have already rejected similar defenses and ordered formula makers to pay substantial verdicts.
 In March 2024, a St. Clair County, Illinois jury awarded $60 million in damages to the family of a preterm infant who developed NEC after being fed a cow’s milk-based formula.
 Just a few months later, in July 2024, a Missouri jury returned a $495 million verdict against Abbott Laboratories, finding that their Similac formula contributed to a baby’s NEC diagnosis.
 The defendants’ motion seems to forget this.

 The defense argument relies heavily on a report from the National Institutes of Health (NIH) Working Group, which stated that it is “the absence of human milk—rather than exposure to formula”—that is associated with NEC.
 They also cite a joint statement from the FDA, CDC, and NIH, which concluded that there is “no conclusive evidence that preterm infant formula causes NEC.”